 So the purpose of our calling and our redemption is to serve Him without fear.
 And the nature (nature means the essential aspect, the essential character, the essence, the inner force—what drives us) of this redemption or the disposition is "in holiness and in righteousness."
 Brethren, we must seek to understand holiness.
 We dare not seek to avoid it—because there can be no true service of God, no true worship, no spiritual growth or obedience without it.
 It is that important.

 Remember—do not ever forget—this is attached to the third commandment.
-It is why I said that it is the third commandment that measures us against the Standard and gives us the quality of our witness for God (determines its quality).
+It is why I said that it is the third commandment that measures us against the Standard and determines the quality of our witness for God.

-I Peter 1:15-16 [The apostle Peter writes] But as He who called you is holy, you also be holy in all your conduct, because it is written, "Be holy, for I am holy."
+I Peter 1:15-16 But as He who called you is holy, you also be holy in all your conduct, because it is written, "Be holy, for I am holy."

 Here we find a command—that we are to pursue after holiness.